 BPPV is defined as an abnormal sensation of motion that is elicited by certain provocative positions.
 These provocative positions usually trigger nystagmus.

-Apart from dizziness and vertigo the signs and symptoms of BPPV may include a loss of balance, nausea
+Apart from dizziness and vertigo the signs and symptoms of BPPV may include a loss of balance, nausea and vomiting.

 The signs and symptoms of BPPV can come and go, with symptoms commonly lasting less than one minute.
 Episodes of benign paroxysmal positional vertigo can disappear for some time and then recur (9).